egonw/commons-dws-public/vault/open-notebook.commons.pamrein.2024.04.12.md

 micromamba is an environment control program, which I am using for the cluster in bern.
 <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>.
 This is the way, how I am able to run different python versions.
-I tried also conda, which sdidn't worked...
+I tried also conda, which didn't worked...

 If srun: use --partition=pibu_el8